priyanshumahey/SproutPal/README.md

 # Title/NAME

 # Description
-The goal of ... is to be able find and meet friends through similarities within characteristics such as hobbies.
+The goal of __sproutpal__ is to be able find and meet friends through similarities within characteristics such as hobbies.
 The model is from `langchain Bedrock` and uses `anthropic.claude-v2` to make its predictions.
 <br><br>

-The data within ... contains:
+The data within __sproutpal__ contains:

 `:user:` Data of the user through questions answered <br>